babelpainterwell/Scalable-Github-Scraping-Service/README.md

 - Focuses solely on interacting with the database so that we make future changes in the database schema only affect this layer.

-When using SQLALchemy, I implemented a repository pattern to abstract the database operations from the service layer, which is, similarly as we did with the external service layer, to make the code more testable and maintainable.
+~~When using SQLALchemy~~ Now using SQLModel for similicity and avoiding potential validation error, I implemented a repository pattern to abstract the database operations from the service layer, which is, similarly as we did with the external service layer, to make the code more testable and maintainable.

 ##### External Service Layer